osama-aly-oa/Route-Frontend-Assignments/Assignment-01 [HTML Personal-Portfolio]/README.md

 ## 🚀 How to View
 1. Clone or download the repository.
-2. Navigate to the `Project-1-HTML-CSS` folder.
+2. Navigate to the `Assignment-01 [HTML Personal-Portfolio]` folder.
 3. Open the `index.html` file in your browser.

 ---